jdelic/consul-smartstack/README.rst

                             on the internet-facing service. ``https`` will
-                            terminate SSL on the loadbalancer, whereas ``sni`` can be used to send SSL traffic directly to the backend and terminate it there. smartstack:hostname:HOST    Attaches an internet-facing service to the hostname HOST via the HTTP Host header or SNI. smartstack:internal         Marks services used for Smartstack configuration
+                            terminate SSL on the loadbalancer, whereas ``sni`` can be used to send SSL traffic directly to the backend and terminate it there. (loadbalancer only) smartstack:https-redirect   A tag that creates a haproxy rule to redirect a request over HTTP to HTTPS (loadbalancer only) smartstack:hostname:HOST    Attaches an internet-facing service to the hostname HOST via the HTTP Host header or SNI. smartstack:internal         Marks services used for Smartstack configuration